kuzand/Computer-Vision-Video-Lectures/README.md

 # Computer Vision Video Lectures

-Free courses with video lectures related to the field of Computer Vision.
+A curated list of free online courses with video lectures related to the field of Computer Vision.
-Constantly updated...

 ## Signal processing